donejs/donejs/tutorials/organizing.md

 reusable controls like a tabs widget.
 Typically folder names reflect the name of the organization building the controls.

-### Resource Types
+### Module Types

-An application is comprised of various resources.
-JavaScriptMVC's code generators can be used to create these resources.
+An application is comprised of various modules.
+JavaScriptMVC's code generators can be used to create .

 __Model__ - A model represents a set of services.
-Typically, they exist within an application folder's <code>models</code> directory and are used to request data by other controls.
+Typically, models exist within an application folder's `models` directory and are used to request data.

 Generate a model like:

     js jmvc\generate\model cms\models\image

-__Controller__ - A controller is a widget or code that combines and organizes several widgets.
-Reusable widgets are added to library folders.
-Controllers specific to an application should be put in a folder within an application folder.
+__Control__ - A [can.Control] can be a traditional view (a tabs widget) or a traditional controller (coordinates model and view).
+Reusable controls are added to library folders.
+Controls specific to an application should be put in a folder within an application folder.

 Generate a controller like:

-    js jmvc\generate\controller bitovi\tabs
+    js jmvc\generate\control bitovi\tabs

 __Plugin__ - A plugin is a low-level reusable module such as a special event or dom extension.